rdf-elixir/rdf-ex/README.md

 - `RDF.Dataset.graph` returns the graph of the dataset with the given name

+#### Querying graphs with the SPARQL query language

+The [SPARQL.ex] package allows you to execute SPARQL queries against RDF.ex data structures.
+It's still very limited at the moment.
+It just supports `SELECT` queries with basic graph pattern matching, filtering and projection and works on `RDF.Graph`s only.
+But even in this early, limited form it allows to express more powerful queries in a simpler way than with the plain `RDF.Graph` API.

+See the [SPARQL.ex README](https://github.com/marcelotto/sparql-ex#sparqlex) for more information and some examples.

 #### Deleting statements

 Statements can be deleted in two slightly different ways.
 One way is to use the `delete` function of the resp. data structure.
 It accepts all the supported ways for specifying collections of statements supported by the resp. `add` counterparts and removes the found triples.